CruzHacks/hackathon-rules/Rules.md

 A project's Devpost submission must have two components to be eligible for judging:
 - a link to the project's code repository; _and_
 - a brief write-up on the project page.

-Teams must then submit the link to their Devpost submission on the CruzHacks 2023 Hacker Portal.

 After submission, teams will show their projects each other and to the judges.